Don’t like eggnog? Give it’s tropical Puerto Rican cousin a try – coconut-based Coquito is rich, creamy, full of rum, and ready for any holiday party!

 - For a less strong drink, replace the desired amount of rum with equal parts cold coconut milk or whole milk.

-- For a non-alcoholic or virgin drink, replace rum with one cup cold coconut milk or whole milk and one cup cold water.
+- For a non-alcoholic version, replace rum with one cup cold coconut milk or whole milk and one cup cold water.

 Best stand mixer under $100 says